yuleung/SA-BCT/README.md

 ## Code Structure

 * The main-dir(./) is used for train the Old model
-* ./BCT_methods/  --- The methods which summarized MixBCT, UniBCT, NCCL, BCT, AdvBCT and L2.
+* ./BCT_methods/  --- The methods which summarized SA-BCT, UniBCT, NCCL, BCT, AdvBCT and L2.
 * ./tools/        --- dataset split code, some preprocessing operations code and IJB-C evaluation code

 This code based on the project [insightface](https://github.com/deepinsight/insightface), We maintain separate directories for each method to enhance clarity and facilitate reproducibility.